dotnet/csharpstandard/standard/types.md

 ### 8.2.1 General

-A reference type is a class type, an interface type, an array type, a delegate type, a nullable reference type, or the `dynamic` type.
+A reference type is a class type, an interface type, an array type, a delegate type, or the `dynamic` type.
+For each non-nullable reference type, there is a corresponding nullable reference type noted by appending the `?` to the type name.

 ```ANTLR
 reference_type